-In order to help those that most need to talk to us, please use the telephone appointments for health concerns and eConsult for everything else such as referrals information, sick notes and results.
+In order to help those that most need to talk to us, please use the face to face and telephone appointments for health concerns and eConsult for everything else such as referrals information, sick notes and results.

 We offer all telephone appointments at booked times so you will know (approximately) when you will be contacted.